 Critical Realism

-On the other hand, critical realism argues that humans genuinely experience the images and sensations of the real world.
-According to critical realism, images and sensations of the real world can be misleading and often fail to accurately represent reality.
+Conversely, critical realism posits that individuals authentically perceive the images and sensations of the real world.
+Critical realism posits that images and sensations of the real world may be deceptive and frequently fail to represent reality.

 Framework for Paradigms of Research